STMicroelectronics/stm32ai-modelzoo/audio_event_detection/scripts/training/README.md

 Then, extract the archive to a folder of your choice.
 The default location expected by the model zoo is the [datasets](datasets/) folder, but this can be configured.

+If you want to use FSD50K, download the latest release from https://zenodo.org/record/4060432

+Then, extract the several archives you have downloaded to a folder of your choice.
+The default location expected by the model zoo is the [datasets](datasets/) folder, but this can be configured.
+You will need to specify additional parameters (such as filepaths) in [user_config.yaml](user_config.yaml).
+For instructions on how to use the model zoo with FSD50K, see the <a href='#fsd50k dataset'> Using FSD50K in the model zoo </a> section.

 For instructions on how to use a custom dataset, see <a href='#custom_dataset'>the appropriate section</a><br>